 /**

 A list of lanes associated with the traffic.
-Lane numbers use the HERE Map method of lane numbering where the left lane
+Lane numbers use the HERE Map

-is 1 and each lane to the right of the left lane is numbered sequentially.
-For example, in a three-lane road, the
+right of the left lane is numbered sequentially.
+For example, in a

-left lane is 1, the center lane is 2, and the right lane is 3.
+lane is 3.
 Lane 1 is always the left lane, regardless of the driving side.

-If multiple lane numbers are presented, all lanes will have the traffic condition.
-Lane numbers will always be sequential.
+If multiple lane numbers are presented, all lanes will have the traffic

 */